 Photo by Jouni Kuru

-Kristina graduated from the Academy of Music in Ljubljana, Slovenia (2017), and continues her studies at Sibelius Academy in Helsinki, Finland (2017–).
-A pianist from an early age, she took part in music competitions, playing in duos, chamber groups, and orchestras (e. g.
+Kristina has master’s degrees from the Academy of Music in Ljubljana (2017) and from the Sibelius Academy (2021), with choral conducting as her major, basso continuo as a side subject, and proficiency recitals in solo singing and piano.
+A pianist from an early age at music school in her native Kranj (teacher Lea Jugovic), she took part in music competitions, playing in duos, chamber groups, and orchestras (e. g.
 TEMSIG – Competition for Young Musicians of the Republic of Slovenia).
 While attending Gimnazija Kranj high school with its rich musical life and performing with Gimnazija Kranj Symphony Orchestra, Kristina was also introduced to the dynamic Slovenian choral scene.
 She became a member of several prominent Slovenian choirs, with the most notable roles and achievements as a member of Carmen manet female choir from her native Kranj (winners of Eurovision Choir of the Year in Riga, 2017).

 During her conducting studies, Kristina performed in various productions, concerts, performances, and operas – as a conductor, singer, or pianist.
-She has participated in numerous masterclasses and seminars (Sir Roger Norrington, David Hill, Justin Doyle, Nicole Corti, Andre van der Merwe, Gary Graden, etc.).
-Her work was recognized at the festivals and choral conducting competitions in Slovenia (Maribor 2020) and abroad (Versailles 2019, Svendborg 2021).
+She has participated in numerous masterclasses and seminars (Frieder Bernius, Sir Roger Norrington, Paul Hillier with Theatre of Voices, Georg Grün, Gary Graden, Mathieu Romano, Mikael Wedar, Johannes Prinz, Justin Doyle, Romans Vanags, Andre van der Merwe, Andrew Parrot etc.).
+Her work was recognized at festivals, masterclasses and choral conducting competitions in Slovenia (Maribor 2020–2022) and abroad (Versailles 2019, Svendborg 2021, Torino 2021, Koper 2021, Parma 2021).

 Kristina follows the inspiration for her work through curiosity and collaborations with colleagues from diverse artistic fields.
-She performed in several Early Music Department productions (Sibelius Academy, 2020), and MuTeFest – Festival of the Music Technology Department (Sibelius Academy, 2019).
-Her concerts are regularly accompanied with graphic designs of Slovenian artists (Ana Belčič, Uršula Špela Kralj etc.).
+She continues to study early music at Sibelius Academy’s Early Music Department, and has performed at MuTeFest – Festival of the Music Technology Department (2019).
+Her concerts are regularly accompanied by graphic designs of Slovenian artists (Ana Belčič, Uršula Špela Kralj etc.).
 She also continues her collaboration with PhD in One Night indisciplinary collective (2019–).

-Besides a Master’s in Music Pedagogy, Kristina has also concluded the 3-year teacher’s training in Willems® music pedagogical principles.
+Besides Master’s in Music Pedagogy, Kristina has also concluded the 3-year teacher’s training in Willems ® music pedagogical principles.
 Her most fruitful pedagogical collaboration took place at DoReMi Music Center Bled (2013–2017), which specializes in making music with students with an autistic spectrum disorder.
+She continues to work as a teaching plan advisor and music teacher and curricula advisor with the International school of Music Finland (2017–) and multicultural center Caisa (2022–) in Helsinki.

-Kristina’s work merges honesty and curiosity with high-level performing, through utilizing an individual’s musicianship and respect – towards themselves and the world around us.
+Kristina’s work merges authenticity and curiosity with high-level performing, through utilizing an individual’s musicianship and respect – towards themselves and the world around us.
+Read more about Kristina.

-Kristina teaches Music Playschool for ISM Finland in Helsinki.
+Kristina teaches voice, piano, and Music Playschool for ISM Finland in Helsinki.

 Where are you from and what instruments do you play?